 Make the best use of bad design rules

-There is no need for me to point out that blocking doorways, or placing furniture so close to one, that you have to wiggle to get in and out of a room is not an optimal solution.
+I’m sure you know that blocking doorways, or placing furniture so close to one, that you have to wiggle to get in or out of a room is not an optimal solution.

 Avoid that.
 Better no furniture than a big bruise.

 If anything can ONLY be placed in front of windows or a window wall, make it look deliberate.
-A bed/beds between a pair of casement windows can look great.
+A bed/beds between a pair of casement windows can look great, as shown above.

 position your furniture layout to look inviting